The Italian Wine Scholar™ program is the industry's most respected certification course on the wines of Italy.

-It was created by native Italian, Maurizio Broggi, DWS, FWS with the support of the Italian wine DOC/G consortia.
+It was created with the support of the Italian wine DOC/G consortia.

-Like the French Wine Scholar program, the Italian Wine Scholar study and certification program also confers a post-nominal to wine professionals and enthusiasts who successfully pass the certification exams (Ex: John Smith, IWS).
+The Italian Wine Scholar study and certification program confers a post-nominal to wine professionals and enthusiasts who successfully pass the certification exams (Ex: John Smith, IWS).
+With a school network encompassing 30 countries on 5 continents, the IWS credential has true international recognition.

 The Italian Wine Scholar course is composed of two separate units: